NoHaWeb/Agenor/SECURITY.md

 2. **Include Details**: Provide thorough information about the vulnerability, steps to reproduce, and proof-of-concept code if applicable.

 3. **Response time**: We will handle your report within 72 hours and we will try to provide information on our progress.

+4. **Disclosure Policy**: We coordinate vulnerability disclosure and patching.
+Thank you in advance for your patience and understanding during the process.